NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

-4. **Analysis on Temperature for the month of December from 2010 - 2016 including all the meteorological stations**:
+**Analysis on Temperature for the month of December from 2010 - 2016 including all the meteorological stations**:

 * There are 1,5170 observations of temperature of December days.
 * As we can observe from the image and the stats below, 75% of our observations sit above the 69 deegrees Farenheit.
 * The minimun temperature observed for a winter month such as December is 56 degrees.
 * Less than 10 observations sit below the 60 degrees.
-* The majority of the data on temperature for the month of June is in between 68 and 74 deegrees.
+* The majority of the data on temperature for the month of December is in between 68 and 74 deegrees.